Nepal the world’s best value destination for 2017

 The ‘travel bible’ notes that natural failures can’t even maintain Nepal down for long.

-“The 2015 earthquakes caused devastation, but what is most striking from a traveler’s perspective is not how much was lost but how much remains.”
+“The 2015 earthquakes caused devastation, but what is most striking from a traveller’s perspective is not how much was lost but how much remains.”

 It introduces, Landmark temples crumbled, however, others got here through with just the peculiar tile out of place, and whole swathes of the country escaped severe harm, inclusive of most of the popular trekking trails.